Call for 2022 CCN GAC Proposals

 Each selected GAC will be carefully facilitated with the support of CCN over the coming months, including explicit feedback and interactive participation from the CCN community, and then kicked off with a virtual debate and discussion event—all with the targeted goal of developing proposals to arbitrate the competing hypotheses or models.
 The GAC team will then write a paper together laying out their plan for resolving the controversy through experiment, simulation, or theory.
 These papers are expected to clarify the controversy or open question and to propose concrete steps—experimental, theoretical or a combination—as a challenge to the larger community to engage.
-CCN will coordinate with a journal to publish the GAC papers as a special issue (publication venue to be determined) in 2021 along with accompanying peer-reviewed commentary pieces from community members inspired by the Behavioral and Brain Sciences model.
-We will then invite all the GACs to present their progress with the plan they proposed in the paper at CCN 2021.
+CCN is coordinating with the Neurons, Behavior, Data analysis, and Theory journal to publish the GAC papers as a special issue along with accompanying peer-reviewed commentary pieces from community members inspired by the Behavioral and Brain Sciences model.
+We will then invite all the GACs to present their progress with the plan they proposed in the paper at the following CCN.
 With this ambitious programme we aim to significantly propel scientific progress on foundational questions and help spark ideas for future research projects and grant proposals resulting from the CCN GACs (see also Ellemers et al., 2020, Lakens 2020).

 GAC workshop formation

 Phase 1.
 First, you will need to form a core team, consisting of at least 2 members with opposing viewpoints who are willing to both debate and work collaboratively together on the next steps.
 The core team can also contain several other members of your choosing whom you feel can and will substantively contribute to developing ideas and exploring avenues for possible resolution of the controversy.
 This core team will together write and submit the letter of intent, followed by the proposal for the CCN GAC workshop and subsequent rapid invited special issue publication.
-A small number (~5) of proposals will be selected for participation in the inaugural CCN GAC workshops, to take place in late September/early October and subsequent special issue (see below for timeline).
+A small number of proposals will be selected for participation in the CCN GAC kickoff workshops, to take place at the CCN annual meeting and subsequent special issue (see below for timeline).

 Phase 2.
 All proposals will be published online, and we will solicit comments, reactions, and feedback from the whole community through an open discussion and feedback process.
 Community members may choose to submit comments, critiques, and reactions to as many of the GAC proposals as they wish, although we encourage feedback to be substantive and constructive: “Cool idea!” is encouraging, but the goal of this feedback is to strengthen the GAC, and potentially allow the core GAC team to identify select community members who could join the GAC and help drive it toward fruitful outcome.
 Relevant theoretical background, conceptual observations, and/or concrete ideas of experimental paradigms or approaches which further understanding or potential resolution of the competing views are highly encouraged.
 This step will also help CCN understand the community’s engagement with the GAC proposals, so we can select the GACs that best reflect the diversity and interests of the CCN community to ensure participation in the CCN GAC workshops.

 Phase 3.
-Using the feedback from the community and evaluating the potential contributions, CCN will review and select approximately five GACs for the premier edition of the CCN GAC workshops.
+Using the feedback from the community and evaluating the potential contributions, CCN will review and select which GACs will participate in this cycle's CCN GAC workshops.
 All community comments and reactions will be shared with the selected GAC core teams to encourage them to bring on board those who have demonstrated commitment and potentially valuable contributions.
-We will also share community reactions with all unselected GAC proposals’ core teams so they can continue to develop their proposals if they wish.
+We will also share community reactions with any unselected GAC proposals’ core teams so they can continue to develop their proposals if they wish.
 The core GAC teams will then integrate this community feedback into their GAC, and potentially invite community members to join the GAC whom they feel can substantively contribute to the project.

 Phase 4.
-The (potentially expanded) GAC team will organize and then run a GAC workshop that we encourage to include clear presentation of the controversy or open question, debate about points of uncertainty or contention, and explore potential avenues to resolve or move forward at the CCN GAC workshops in late September or early October 2020 (see timeline below).
-After the workshops, the GAC team is expected to collectively and collaboratively write a position paper that outlines theoretical and/or experimental proposals for submission to a special issue around first quarter 2021 and to continue working on their project throughout the following year culminating in a presentation of their accomplishments at CCN 2021.
+The (potentially expanded) GAC team will organize and then run a GAC workshop that we encourage to include clear presentation of the controversy or open question, debate about points of uncertainty or contention, and explore potential avenues to resolve or move forward at the CCN GAC workshops as part of the CCN annual meeting (see timeline below).
+After the workshops, the GAC team is expected to collectively and collaboratively write a position paper that outlines theoretical and/or experimental proposals for submission to a special issue around first quarter of the following year and to continue working on their project throughout the following year culminating in a presentation of their accomplishments at the following CCN annual meeting.

 GAC workshop structure